syncfusion-content/maui-docs/MAUI/PDF-Viewer/Annotation-Collection.md

 {
     if (sender is SfPdfViewer pdfViewer)
     {
-        //Obtain the annotation collection.
+        // Obtain the annotation collection.
         ReadOnlyObservableCollection<Annotation> annotations = pdfViewer.Annotations;

         if (annotations.Count > 0)
         {
-            //Type cast the annotation to get the annotation specific properties. if (annotations[0] is SquareAnnotation squareAnnotation)
+            // Type cast the annotation to get the annotation specific properties. if (annotations[0] is SquareAnnotation squareAnnotation)
             {
                 RectF bounds = squareAnnotation.Bounds;